GarrettFleischer/ChroniclerQT/README.md

 **Description:**
 Chronicler is a cross-platform visual code editor for [ChoiceScript](https://www.choiceofgames.com/make-your-own-games/choicescript-intro/).
 It allows both beginners and veteran novelists alike to design interactive fiction with a flowchart-like layout rather than typing code in a text editor.

+Forum post and pre-built binaries may be found [here](https://forum.choiceofgames.com/t/tool-chronicler-choicescript-visual-code-editor).

 **Technologies:**
 C++, Qt